Public Housing Pet Policy

-SPAYING AND NEUTERING: Pet owners must have record of spaying or neutering by licensed veterinarian.
+SPAYING AND NEUTERING: Pet owners must have a record of spaying or neutering by a licensed veterinarian.

-SANITARY STANDARDS: Owners of the pet will be responsible for all cleanups (anywhere on the grounds or in the building) and it will be disposed of in the dumpsters located in the community.
-There will be charge to all pet owners of $5.00 for the 1st offense and $10.00 thereafter when failure to clean up is witnessed by management, or maintenance staff and/or residents.
-When litter boxes are in use, the pet owner will change the litter at twice each week.
+SANITARY STANDARDS: Owners of the pet will be responsible for all cleanups (anywhere on the grounds or in the building) and they will be disposed of in the dumpsters located in the community.
+There will be a charge to all pet owners of $5.00 for the 1st offense and $10.00 thereafter when failure to clean up is witnessed by management, maintenance staff, and/or residents.
+When litter boxes are in use, the pet owner will change the litter twice each week.

 FLEAS: Must be controlled at all times.
-Resident should take all necessary steps to prevent flea and tick infestation.
-Failure to comply will result in the resident’s rights not to own a pet according to this policy.
+The resident should take all necessary steps to prevent flea and tick infestation.
+Failure to comply will result in the resident’s right not to own a pet according to this policy.

-LEASHING: All dogs shall be leashed and under the control of a responsible individual while on the common areas of the property.
+LEASHING: All dogs shall be leashed and under the control of a responsible individual while in the common areas of the property.
 The Leon County Leash Law shall apply.